-The general trend of bull trout redds in O'Brien Creek is generally increasing since 1995 (Figure 7; $r^2 = 0.647$; p = 0.0005).
+The trend of bull trout redds in O'Brien Creek is generally increasing since 1996 (Figure 9).
 We observed a total of 51 bull trout redds in O'Brien Creek in 2004 (Table 14).
+This is surprising considering the low juvenile survival downstream of the redds.
+It is quite possible that the adult escapement is more a function of adults moving downstream from Libby Dam over Kootenai Falls (a substantial partial barrier).
+They likely drop back to the nearest acceptable stream to spawn.

-Figure 7.
-Bull trout redd counts and trend line for O'Brien Creek 1991-2004.
+Figure 9.
+Bull trout redd counts and trend analysis for O'Brien Creek 1991-2008.